atimpone/aws-foundation-journey/HUGO-TODO.md

 # Publish Draft and Obtain Feedback

-* Push branch.
+* DONE - Push branch.
-* Generate site and publish to S3 with CloudFront distro.
+* DONE - Generate site and publish to S3 with CloudFront distro.
 * Ask for feedback.

 # Backlog / Nice to Have